Simulation to Rules: A Dual-VLM Framework for Formal Visual Planning: Abstract

 \section{Abstract}

-Vision Language Models (VLMs) show strong potential for visual planning but struggle with precise spatial and long-horizon reasoning.
-In contrast, Planning Domain Definition Language (PDDL) planners excel at long-horizon formal planning, but cannot interpret visual inputs.
-Recent works combine these complementary advantages by enabling VLMs to turn visual planning problems into PDDL files for formal planning.
-However, while VLMs can generate PDDL problem files satisfactorily, they struggle to accurately generate the PDDL domain files, which describe all the planning rules.
-As a result, prior methods rely on human experts to predefine domain files or on constant environment access for refinement.
-We propose \ours, a Dual-VLM-guided framework that can autonomously generate both PDDL problem and domain files for formal visual planning. \ours introduces two VLMs to ensure reliable PDDL file generation: A SimVLM that simulates action consequences based on input rule descriptions, and a GenVLM that generates and iteratively refines PDDL files by comparing the PDDL and SimVLM execution results. \ours unleashes multiple levels of generalizability: The same generated PDDL domain file works for all the different instances under the same problem, and VLMs generalize to different problems with varied appearances and rules.
-We evaluate \ours with 6 grid-world domains and test its generalization to unseen instances, appearance, and game rules.
-On average, SimVLM accurately describes 95.5\%, 82.6\% of scenarios, simulates 85.5\%, 87.8\% of action sequence, and judges 82.4\%, 85.6\% goal reaching for seen and unseen appearances, respectively.
-With the guidance of SimVLM, \ours can generate PDDL files to reach 70.0\%, 54.1\% valid plans for unseen instances in seen and unseen appearances, respectively.
+Vision Language Models (VLMs) show strong potential for visual planning but struggle with precise spatial and long-horizon reasoning, while Planning Domain Definition Language (PDDL) planners excel at formal long-horizon planning but cannot interpret visual inputs.
+Recent works combine these complementary advantages by translating visual problems into PDDL.
+However, while VLMs can generate PDDL problem files satisfactorily, accurately generating PDDL domain files, which encode planning rules, remains challenging and typically requires human expertise or environment interaction.
+We propose \ours, a Dual-VLM-guided framework that autonomously generates both PDDL problem and domain files for formal visual planning. \ours combines a SimVLM that simulates action consequences with a GenVLM that generates and iteratively refines PDDL files by aligning symbolic execution with simulated outcomes, enabling multiple levels of generalization across unseen instances, visual appearances, and game rules.
+We evaluate \ours on 6 grid-world domains and demonstrate its generalization capability.
+On average, SimVLM achieves 87.3\% and 86.0\% scenario understanding and action simulation for seen and unseen appearances, respectively.
+With the guidance of SimVLM, \ours attains 70.0\%, 54.1\% planning success on unseen instances in seen and unseen appearances, respectively.
+We further demonstrate that VLMFP scales to complex long-horizon 3D planning tasks, including multi-robot collaboration and assembly scenarios with partial observability and diverse visual variations.
 Project page: https://sites.google.com/view/vlmfp.